 - No multi-agent orchestration: single-agent workflow without parallel execution

-- No semantic codebase analysis: relies on the connected AI agent's context capabilities rather than providing its own indexing
+- No semantic codebase analysis: relies on the connected AI agent's context capabilities and provides no indexing of its own

 - Cursor provides the best support: other AI agents receive less polished integration.
 OpenSpec works best when consolidation is the goal, and less well when you need speed through parallelism.